B2K Callaway Corvette #43 of 58 – DigiRides.com

 DESCRIPTION

-This Callaway Corvette only has 4,400 miles on the odometer and has been left factory stock right down to its original tires.
+This Callaway Corvette has less than 4,500 miles on the odometer and has been left factory stock right down to its original tires.
 Its car number 43 of 58 produced in 1990 and features a Kool-off windshield, Aerobody and Dymag wheels.
-Time Capsule!
+It's a pure time Capsule!

 It was the Alfa Twin Turbo car that was the catalyst that sparked interest within the ranks of General Motors (GM) towards Callaway Cars and their engineering abilities.
 In the early 80’s GM was looking at high performance engine options such as turbo charging and multi-valve technologies.
 GM was aware of Callaway’s reputation and the cars it had produced.
 In fact, they had taken a Callaway Alfa Twin Turbo and examined the work closely.
 After GM’s own twin turbo V6 and V8 projects had run their course, Dave McLellan gave the nod to Callaway, authorizing him to develop a prototype.
 The resulting prototype was introduced in June 1986 to GM and the media.
 With 345 hp and 465 lb-ft torque, the twin turbo V8 package was engineered to be the ultimate Corvette package, producing tremendous power while retaining its emissions controls and a complete warranty.